The Rowley shoals are better than the Great Barrier Reef according to some divers, plus you can only dive there from a liveaboard

-Depending on which airline you choose and the route you take, the flight time is around 17-18 hours.
+Depending on which airline you choose and the route you take your flight time will be around 17-18 hours.
 As already mentioned above, from Perth you can choose to either fly to Broome or drive there.
-It's a long way, but if you have the time, it's well worth the drive.
+It’s a long way but if you have the time it’s well worth the drive.

 Getting to Australia from America or Canada

-Depending on where you live in America, you will first have to get yourself to the west coast, for example Los Angeles or San Francisco.
-If you're flying from Canada, there are a few places to fly direct to Sydney or Brisbane.
+Depending on where you live in America you will first have to get yourself to the west coast.
+This includes Los Angeles, San Francisco or San Diego international airports.
+If you’re flying from Canada there are a few places to fly direct to Sydney or Brisbane.
 These include Vancouver and Toronto.

-From America or Canada you can choose to fly to either Sydney, Melbourne or Brisbane Australia.
+From America or Canada you are best to fly to Sydney, Melbourne or Brisbane Australia.
 From there you can catch an internal flight to Broome.

 Your choice of the above cities will depend on the airline you choose to fly with.
 Also, your choice will be guided by which of these cities take your fancy as a first stop-off.

 If you choose Brisbane, you are also only a short hop to Cairns and the Great Barrier Reef.
 So you could get to dive them both.

 Here’s an article on the best time to dive the Great Barrier Reef.

 Rowley Shoals offer an abundance of sea life, which includes many varieties of sharks and rays.
 These three atoll-like reefs rise up from the sea floor from around 230 metres (755 feet) to 400 metres (1,312 feet).